Samoa: Ecology

 Samoa forms part of the Samoan tropical moist forests ecoregion.
 Since human habitation began, about 80% of the lowland rainforests have disappeared.
-However, with recent reforestation, about 60.4% or about 171,000 ha of Samoa is forested, of which 32,000 ha is planted forest.
+However, with recent reforestation, about 60.4% (171,000 ha) of Samoa is forested, of which 32,000 ha is planted forest.

-Within the ecoregion about 28% of plants and 84% of land birds are endemic.
+Within the ecoregion, about 28% of plants and 84% of land birds are endemic.

+In June 2025, Samoa legally adopted the Samoa Marine Spatial Plan, a marine spatial planning framework that applies across Samoa's exclusive economic zone and uses ocean zoning to designate fully protected marine protected areas alongside zones intended for managed use.
+The adoption included nine new fully protected marine protected areas covering 36000 km2.
+Stakeholder consultations during the marine spatial planning process included partners such as Conservation International Samoa.